ezntek/ezntek.github.io/content/posts/Librebooting the ThinkPad T480 (20241207T0933).md

 <img src="/img/lb_t480/soic8.jpg" alt="a SOIC-8 clip" width="70%" />

  2. Some sort of thing that allows you to run a serial programmer on it.
-I use a Raspberry Pi Pico W for this, I just had it lying around one day.
+I used a Raspberry Pi Pico W for this, I just had it lying around one day.

     <div style="display: flex; column-gap: 0.7em;" >
         <img src="/img/lb_t480/picow_front.jpg" alt="Pico W front" width="35%" />